Natalie Sago

 Natalie Sago (born May 24, 1989) is a professional basketball referee in the National Basketball Association (NBA), wearing number 9.
 Sago is the fifth woman to become a full-time NBA referee.

-On November 15, 2018, the NBA announced that Sago was promoted to become a full-time member of the league's officiating staff; she previously officiated NBA games as a non-staff referee.
-She previously officiated three full seasons in both the NBA Gatorade League and the WNBA.
+On November 15, 2018, the NBA announced that Sago was promoted to become a full-time member of the league's officiating staff; she previously officiated NBA games as a non-staff referee, as well as three full seasons in both the NBA Gatorade League and the WNBA.

-Sago played college softball for Jefferson College from 2007–2009 and Drury University for 2009-2011.
+Sago played college softball for Jefferson College from 2007 to 2009 and Drury University from 2009 to 2011.
 Sago earned a bachelor's degree in K-12 Physical Education from the University of Missouri–St. Louis.

-Sago's father, Dr. Shelton Sago, officiated basketball for 35 years for the Missouri State High School Athletic Association, retiring in 2019.
-He continues to officiate HS football.
+Sago's father, Dr. Shelton Sago, officiated basketball for 35 years for the Missouri State High School Activities Association, retiring in 2019.
+He continues to officiate high school football.